hakyimlab/Training/README.md

 - [ ] TODO: run imputed transcriptome association, colocalization, and Mendelian Randomization following [this lab](https://hakyimlab.github.io/QGT-Columbia-HKI-repo/2021_analysis_plan.html)
   - Begin in the optional items section and first set up your system for the lab
-  - If working on a lab destop you may need to update/install miniconda
+  - If working on a lab destop you may need to update/install miniconda -install from the bash with the .sh file and where the code in the lab calls for conda you will enter the file path ./miniconda3/bin/conda
 - [ ] TODO: read and write a short post for the in the internal-notes.hakyimlab.org with a graphical summary of the following papers
 	- [ ] A brief history of human disease genetics [link](https://paperpile.com/app/p/5d238e0d-2a0f-0bc5-97b9-9edcc511c205)
 	- [ ] PrediXcan paper [link](https://paperpile.com/app/p/104a657a-2440-07bb-9b7d-6bf4c68d0070)